Champions League final: Real Madrid's quiet genius Carlo Ancelotti eyes historic fourth title against old foes Liverpool

 The win also made Ancelotti the first manager to capture titles in each of Europe's top five leagues - England, Spain, Germany, Italy and France.
 He has come a long way since his first job with Reggiana in the summer of 1995.

-Ancelotti hasn't become one of the game's great minds through dwelling on past successes, however, and the 62-year-old believes the title success can help lift the players' spirits further as they prepare to head to Paris.
+Ancelotti has not become one of the game's great minds through dwelling on past successes, however, and the 62-year-old believes the title success can help lift the players' spirits further as they prepare to head to Paris.

 "A celebration like this can bring an extra energy to the locker room, it can be good as another motivation facing such a difficult task against a great team," Ancelotti said.
 "The season has been spectacular.
 Lots of regularity.
 Consistency.
 I have to thank the players for their work and their attitude."